ensisoft/detonator/BUILDING.md

 ```
 </details>

-If everything went well there should now be GameEngine.js and GameEngine.wasm files in the editor's dist folder.
+If everything went well there should now be 'GameEngine.js' and 'GameEngine.wasm' files in the editor's dist folder.
 The .js file contains the JavaScript glue code needed to manhandle the WASM code into the browser's WASM engine
 when the web page loads.
 When a game is packaged for web these files will then be deployed (copied) into the
 game's output directory.

+When threading is turned on in the Emscripten build an additional 'GameEngine.worker.js" file is produced.
+This file contains some required JavaScript glue code for the web workers that implement the pthread support in Emscripten.
+This file must then be deployed alongside the GameEngine.js, GameEngine.wasm etc files.

 Desktop Linux
 -------------------------------------